GenWatt/AddressBook/README.md

 - Microsoft Identity

 # Run
-To run app you need install all dependecies and run command `dotnet run` or use Docker.
+To run app you need install all dependencies and run command `dotnet run` or use Docker.

 # Overview